ontoportal/website/_posts/2023-09-01-ontoportal-workshop-2023-program.md

 We are pleased to announce the **2nd OntoPortal Alliance Workshop in Lecce**, Italy from September 26-29, 2023.

 The 2023 workshop will feature 2 public (open to all interested parties) online events:
-* A virtual public session, September 27th, 16h-18h CEST with a quick general presentation of OntoPortal, a user panel and Q&A session with representatives of different communities using the OntoPortal technology and a tutorial (to be confirmed).
+* A virtual public session, September 27th, 16h-18h CEST will address the  Ontology Development Lifecycle.
+This session will show examples that integrate ontology development with the OntoPortal platform, and follow with a user panel discussion—including community members using OntoPortal—and audience Q&A on the challenges and opportunities in the lifecycle and OntoPortal.
 [Please register for this session here](https://forms.gle/Bz3xBGRoXYxj31r87).

 * The [FAIR-IMPACT Semantic Artefact governance workshop](https://fair-impact.eu/events/fair-impact-events/fair-impact-semantic-artefact-governance-workshop), September 28th, 16h30-18h30, a public workshop organized by the EOSC project FAIR-IMPACT’s T4.1 on governance and semantics.
 [Please register for this session here](https://fair-impact.eu/events/fair-impact-events/fair-impact-semantic-artefact-governance-workshop).